Pro hac vice: Catholic Church use

 The expression is also used in the Catholic Church when a titular diocese becomes the title of an archbishop rather than of a bishop.
 Similarly, when a Cardinal-Deacon is promoted to Cardinal-Priest he usually retains his titular deaconry.
 This deaconry is then said to be elevated pro hac vice to the rank of a titular church.
 When referring to a titular diocese or titular deaconry which once was elevated pro hac vice but by now has reverted to its original rank the term pro illa vice is used in church documents.

+If, however, a titular archbishop (usually a higher ranked member of the Roman Curia) is appointed diocesan bishop, he is archbishop ad personam for his titular see, and holds the episcopal title of the diocese in addition to the archepiscopal title of the titular see.

 Other uses

 In maritime law, a demise charterer is considered the owner pro hac vice for limited liability purposes, whereas time or voyage charterers are not.